 3. Does your client know they need you?

 This one is just as important, although often forgotten.
 Some needs like food and water are obvious.
 Everyone needs to eat at a restaurant at some point.
 Other wants, like a new technology or adventure, require some education of the clients.
 You need to show them why they need or want your service or product.

 Think of this as your branding homework.
 Answer these questions for yourself and see if your current branding fits your answers.

 Would you like one of the branding aficionados to help you answer these questions or look over your current branding?
-Click here to schedule a free project consultation and meet up with someone from KL Creative Design.
+Click here to schedule a free project consultation and meet up with someone from the Tandem Design Lab team.